 Computer systems and applications designed to meet the specific professional needs and interests of the student.
 Emphasizes use of databases with health care data and on-systems design, as needed.
+Lecture: 2 hr per week.
+Lab: 1-2 hr per week.

-Prerequisite: AHCJ 431, 432.
+Prerequisite: AHCJ 432 or consent of the instructor.